friction2d/friction2d.github.io/_drafts/friction-100-rc4.md

 * Sandboxing: File I/O has been refactored to support sandboxing, ensuring complete support for Flatpak/Portal on Linux.
 * Upgraded to Qt 5.15.19.
 * EGL is now default on Linux (GLX is deprecated).
 This enables us to support both X11 and Wayland.
-  * Note that NVIDIA on X11 does not work with EGL (black screen), we provide custom binaries for systems that still need GLX.
-We know this might be a inconvenience, but we can't let broken drivers stop progress.
+  * Note that NVIDIA on X11 has issues with EGL (black screen), we provide custom binaries for systems that still need GLX.
 * Raster Effects:
   * Fixes for shader effects.
   * Fixed crash in Noise Fade (CPU/GPU).